Super-Suppression of Long Phonon Mean-Free-Paths in Nano-engineered Si due to Heat Current Anticorrelations: Results and Discussion

 At any time $t$ the probability of finding the mode in the $\mathrm{n^{th}}$ state of occupancy where $P_n$ is the probability distribution for the canonical ensemble, is:

 with $\widetilde{\omega}=\frac{\hbar\omega}{k_BT}$ being the mode's dimensionless frequency for the given temperature.
 The modal heat current $\mathbf{J}_{\mathbf{k}p}(t)$ can be expressed as a sequence of boxcar functions.
 If we assume that the occupancy value of a mode excitation before and after a scattering event are also uncorrelated, then the mode's HCACF is simply the average of the autocorrelation function of individual boxcar functions weighted by the probability of their amplitude and duration.
-Figure \ref{fig:stochastic-model-bulk}(b) shows a single boxcar function, $\Pi_{t_0,t_0+\theta}\left(\theta\right)$ for a fluctuation that starts at time $t_0$ and lives for lifetime $\theta$.
-Shown in the lower panel is its non-normalized ACF, $A(\tau,\theta)$, which is just a ramp function, and the integral of the ACF, $C\left(\tau,\theta\right)$.
-Analytic expressions for $A$ and $C$ are given in Appendix~\ref{sec:apndx-theory-bulk-conductivity}.
-If we further assume that scattering processes are random so that the phonon lifetimes are drawn from a Poisson distribution of waiting times with an average wait time $\bar{\theta}$ that is independent of occupancy, it is shown in Appendix~\ref{sec:apndx-theory-bulk-conductivity}, that the full cumulative thermal conductivity is given by
+Figure~\ref{fig:stochastic-model-bulk}(b) shows a single boxcar function, $\Pi_{t_0,t_0+\theta}\left(\theta\right)$ for a fluctuation that starts at time $t_0$ and lives for lifetime $\theta$.
+Shown in the lower panel is its non-normalized ACF, $A(\tau,\theta)$, which is just a ramp function, and the integral of the ACF, $\mathrm{C}\left(\tau,\theta\right)$.
+Analytic expressions for $A$ and $\mathrm{C}$ are given in Appx.~\ref{sec:apndx-theory-bulk-conductivity}.
+If we further assume that scattering processes are random so that the phonon lifetimes are drawn from a Poisson distribution of waiting times with an average wait time $\bar{\theta}$ that is independent of occupancy, then the averaging of the occupancy ACF in Eq.~\eqref{eq:J(t)-stochastic} can be performed analytically.
+After substitution into Eq.~\eqref{eq:kappa_GK}, and some manipulation (see Appx.~\ref{sec:apndx-theory-bulk-conductivity}), the expression for the cumulative thermal conductivity can be derived

-The first term in parenthesis is the mode’s volumetric specific heat, meaning that if the phonon modes all have the same scattering rate and group velocity and assuming cubic symmetry, the first element of the thermal conductivity tensor reduces to the well-known result from kinetic theory:
+The first term in parenthesis is the mode’s volumetric specific heat, meaning that if the phonon modes all have the same scattering rate and group velocity, assuming cubic symmetry, the first element of the thermal conductivity tensor reduces to the well-known result from kinetic theory:

 where $C_v$, $v_g$, and $\lambda$ are the systems' volumetric specific heat, average group velocity, and mean free path.
 This demonstrates that, if there are no hydrodynamic effects in the phonon scattering, we can relate the macroscopic HCACF of a system to the autocorrelation function of individual excitations of individual phonon modes.